andreacool22/INFO550Project/README.md

 ## Execute using Make

+First, you will need to fork and clone this repository into a local directory.

-For this analysis, you will need the following R packages:
+Next, for this analysis, you will need the following R packages:

      - dplyr
      - tidyverse